drteeth/elixir-es-cqrs/slides.md

 # 3NF makes for a compact, duplicate free model, but it leaves a lot for readers to interpret and infer, usually at run time.

-We store our data in 3NF to avoid data falling out of sync, and when we need a different view of our data we need to re-constitute it from this 3rd normal form.
+# When we need a different view of our data we need to re-constitute it from this 3rd normal form.

-We attempt to capture all representations and use cases in this single model and this can be the source of complexity.
+# We attempt to capture all representations and use cases in this single model and this can be the source of complexity.
 We also often end up with a lowest common denominator where our model struggles to meet all needs.

 ---
 class: middle